CUG-BEODL/TSSCD/README.md

 > 🌟 If you find this resource helpful, please consider to star this repository and cite our research.

+> 🌍 If you want to view the study area mapping online, you can visit ([Google Earth Engine](https://ee-hhx.projects.earthengine.app/view/tsscd))

 ```
 @article{He2023Timeseries,
 title = {Time-series land cover change detection using deep learning-based temporal semantic segmentation},